moiseevigor/moiseevigor.github.io/_posts/2015-02-17-find-all-tables-without-primary-key-in-mysql.markdown

 comments: true
 ---

+## Search across all databases (schemas) for tables without primary key

 The following query obtains the list of tables without primary key, those who destroys the database performance

 ```sql